yusufalshalaqany/UBER-Project/README.md

 ### Data Sources

-UBER Dataset: The primary dataset used for this analysis is the "UBERDataset.csv" file, containing detailed information about each flight made by every the carrier.
+UBER Dataset: The primary dataset used for this analysis is the "UBERDataset.csv" file, containing detailed information about each trip.
   - [Download from attachments](https://github.com/yusufalshalaqany/UBER-Project/blob/main/Data%20Source/UBERDataset.csv)

  <br />